 Compression socks have several elastic bands throughout the socks that are susceptible to picking up dirt and oils more than the rest of the sock due to the proximity to the skin.
 It is vital that you take the time to hand wash these parts of the socks as it can be easy for them to be missed when in the washing machine.
 Before you do decide to machine wash, invest in a fabric bag that you can wash the socks in, these bags are commonly sold to wash bras with and are very easy to find.

-You shouldn’t clean the socks on anything stronger than a cool water to warm water wash, as overhearing the socks may ruin the structure of the material, and in fact a cool water gentle cycle is the best way.
-You should also be very minimal with which cleaning products that you select to wash the socks with, don’t use anything too powerful as the compression fabric is extremely sensitive and could be ruined, this means avoid using bleach and heavy fabric softeners.
+You shouldn’t clean the socks on anything stronger than a cool water to warm water wash, as overheating the socks may ruin the structure of the material, and in fact a cool water gentle cycle is the best way.
+You should also be very minimal with which cleaning products that you select to wash the socks with.
+Don’t use anything too powerful as the compression fabric is extremely sensitive and could be ruined, this means avoid using bleach and heavy fabric softeners.

 Though you can wash them in a washing machine, drying them in a dryer must be avoided completely as this will shrink the fabric and make them unusable.

 Washing by hand is actually a very straightforward process.
 It is recommended that you learn how to wash compression socks in cold water, because as previously stated, washing in hot water may ruin the structural integrity of the compression fabric.

 When it comes to products, there are a lot that are available online that cater specifically to the needs of compression socks.
 However, if this is not accessible to you, then you can use some common mild detergent in order to make sure that your socks receive a deep clean.